uuulanda/wechatliveclass/README-Monitor.md

 It then loops through those and only displays the ones with test results, shown in the `commit_status` attribute.
 This commit status is [pulled from GitHub](https://developer.github.com/v3/repos/statuses/#list-statuses-for-a-specific-ref) once an hour.

-If you see you have a failing test, then you quickly go fix it, it can take up to an hour before it wil
+If you see you have a failing test, then you quickly go fix it, it can take up to an hour before it will change on the Project Monitor.